bmshin94/neverclick/README.md

 ### Is it Windows only?

 For now, yes.
-Linux and macOS aren't supported yet.
+Linux, macOS, and Windows ARM (Snapdragon) aren't supported yet.

 ### Does Neverclick have multimonitor support?